azarketa/Thermodynamics-theoretical-pills/source/05_Ideal_and_real_gases.md

 To this end, several **semi-empirical EOS** have been developed.
 These equations modify the ideal gas law by including corrective terms for **finite molecular volume** and **intermolecular attractions**.

-:::{admonition} Note: why cubic equations appear
+:::{note} Note: why cubic equations appear
-:class: note, dropdown
+:class: dropdown
 When the ideal gas law is corrected by one term proportional to $1/v^2$ (to model attractions) and another that subtracts a finite volume $b$ (to model repulsions), the resulting expression becomes **cubic in specific volume** $v$.
 That is why most classical EOS — van der Waals, Redlich–Kwong, Peng–Robinson — belong to the family of **cubic EOS**.
 They are the simplest algebraic forms capable of reproducing the experimentally observed S-shaped $p$–$v$ curves